Marvik

-Marvik is a village in Suldal municipality in Rogaland county, Norway.
+Marvik is a village situated in Suldal municipality in Rogaland county, Norway.
 The village is located along the Sandsfjorden on the southern coast of the Ropeid peninsula.
-The village is a commercial centre of the peninsula, having a general store, primary school, marina, library, and Marvik Chapel.
+The village serves as a commercial centre of the peninsula, having a general store, primary school, marina, library, and Marvik Chapel.

-The Sandsfjord Bridge lies a short distance east of Marvik.
+The Sandsfjord Bridge located a short distance east of Marvik.
 It opened in 2016.
 This bridge gives residents of Marvik a 20 km long, ferry-free route to the municipal centre of Sand (without the bridge, it used to be a 120 km drive around several fjords to reach Sand without using a ferry).